-After Mark's article and video a few days ago, here's an item from our local TV station in Assen about OV-Fiets locally.
-OV-Fiets is the Dutch bike share scheme which is not based just in one city, but available all across the country.
+Here's an item from our local TV station in Assen about OV-Fiets and its popularity in Assen.
+OV-Fiets is the nationwide Dutch bike share scheme.
+This is not based just in one city, but available all across the country.

 I've often shown photos of the outdoor cycle parking at the railway station in Assen, but here you'll see a view of the interior as well.